delgod/ajax-imou-bridge/README.md

 <img src="https://codecov.io/gh/delgod/ajax-imou-bridge/branch/main/graph/badge.svg" alt="Coverage"/>
 -->

-A production-grade bridge to link Ajax security systems with Imou cameras, automatically managing camera privacy mode based on the alarm's armed state.
+A robust and reliable bridge that connects Ajax security systems with Imou cameras, automatically managing camera privacy settings based on the alarm's armed state.

-This daemon listens for arm/disarm events from an Ajax Hub using the SIA DC-09 protocol and toggles the privacy mode on your Imou cameras accordingly.
-When you arm the system, cameras are enabled.
-When you disarm, privacy mode is re-enabled, ensuring your cameras are only active when needed.
+This daemon listens for arming and disarming events from an Ajax Hub via the SIA DC-09 protocol.
+It then toggles the privacy mode on your Imou cameras accordingly: when the system is armed, camera recording is activated; when disarmed, privacy mode is re-enabled, ensuring cameras are active only when necessary.

 ## Architecture